Loading...

 Balance with Protein

-Add a source of protein such as a scoop of protein powder, a dollop of peanut butter, or a few slices of almonds.
-Protein can help to stabilize blood sugar levels.
+Add a portion of protein, such as a scoop of protein powder or a few spoonfuls of nut butter.
+Protein can help stabilize blood sugar levels.

 healthspan-mbl